redhat-na-ssa/nvaie-guide/docs/software/cuda/cuda.md

 ## Overview

-CUDA is a platform and programming model for NVIDIA CUDA-enabled GPUs that exposes GPUs for general purpose computing.
-It provides C/C++ language extension and APIs for programming and managing GPU resources.
+CUDA is a platform and programming model for NVIDIA CUDA-enabled GPUs that exposes the hardware for general purpose computing use cases.
+It provides a C/C++ language extension and APIs for programming and managing GPU resources.

-The CUDA API/SDK is a foundational vector programming model that is close to the GPU hardware.
+The CUDA API/SDK is a vector programming model that is close to the GPU hardware.
 Higher level AI/ML frameworks such as PyTorch and Tensorflow are built on top of CUDA to achieve AI/ML training and inference acceleration.